Confused about Iran? Here’s an explainer

 Among the critics was current US President Donald Trump, who withdrew from the JCPOA in 2018 and consequentially initiated a plunge in US-Iran relations that has seen fiery barbs increasingly exchanged between Washington and Tehran.

 In March, Mr Trump officially recognised the disputed Golan Heights as belonging to Israel and received condemnation from Iran and the rest of the Arab world in a rare moment of solidarity.

-The following month, the US President took the controversial step of designating the Iranian Islamic Revolutionary Guard Corps (IRGC) a terrorist organisation which drew ire from both the Iranian leadership and the IRGC.
+The following month, the US President took the controversial step of designating Iran’s Islamic Revolutionary Guard Corps (IRGC) a terrorist organisation, drawing ire from both the Iranian leadership and the IRGC.